apache/tvm/docs/langref/relay_type.rst

 :code:`flatten`, allowing Relay to statically reason about the shapes in these cases.

+A type relation :code:`R` describes a relationship between the inputs and output types of a Relay function.
-A type relation :code:`R` is an n-ary-input, single-output relation over types.
-Namely, :code:`R` specifies a relationship between its argument types and outputs `true` if the relationship holds and `false` if it fails to hold.
+Namely, :code:`R` is a function on types that outputs `true` if the relationship holds and `false` if it fails to hold.
 Types given to a relation may be incomplete or include shape variables, so type inference must assign appropriate values to incomplete types and shape variables for necessary relations